Month: July 2016

 The Capitol stone carvers created hundreds maybe even thousands of faces all throughout the building.
 There are famous faces like Abraham Lincoln, Walt Whitman, and Susan B. Anthony, but there are also many unidentified faces.
 Our guide told us they believe the carvers used everyone and anyone in their daily lives as a model for a face.

-Look close!
+Look closely to the photo on the right!
 Can you see it?
-In the photo above is the smallest carving in the building.
-It took them years to find.
-Apparently, one of the carvers was fired and snuck back in the building one night and carved this little devil.
+If you look close enough, you’ll see the smallest carving in the entire building.
+It took them years to find it.
+Apparently, one of the carvers was fired and snuck back into the building one night and carved this little devil.

 So, what do you think?
 It’s a gorgeous building.
 We could have wandered around for hours looking at everything.
 Are you wondering where the dome picture is?
 There’s not one.
 There’s not a rotunda either.
 And it’s still sitting firmly in a top slot on our list.
-They were actually going to have a rotunda and a “dome”, but they ran out of time.
+They were actually going to have a rotunda and a “dome”, but they ran out of time or maybe I should say, they ran out of money.
 I’m not going to tell you how many pictures I took of this building.
 Don’t even ask.
 If you ever get a chance to visit the New York State Capitol Building, do it.
 You won’t regret it.

 We didn’t really do anything else at this stop.